pakhee19/Favourites-in-Contact-List/README.md

 ## Question: <br>
 Give an application and its implementation to demonstrate the implementation of data structure for handling the "Favorite" contact list. <br>

- Approach:
+ Approach: <br>
-We make use of the priority queue data structure by using the following functionalities:  <br>
+We make use of the priority queue data structure by using the following functionalities-  <br>
 Add Contact  <br>
 Show Contacts  <br>
 Show favourites  <br>